Grix/helios_dac/README.md

 The PCB is drawn in Kicad.
 The firmware is written and built with Atmel Studio for the ATSAM4S2B microcontroller.
 New firmware can be uploaded to the device over USB.
 To do this, you must reset the "GPNVM1" bit in the flash memory, which will make the microcontroller boot to the SAM-BA bootloader.
 You can do this by sending a special interrupt packet to the DAC.
 You can then access the flash using Atmel's SAM-BA software or BOSSA.
 There is an automatic tool for firmware updating:

-* Download the firmware updating tool (only for Windows now, Mac/Linux partially done): firmwareupdater_script.zip
+* Download the firmware updating tool (only for Windows as of now, Mac/Linux partially done): utility/FirmwareUpdater/cli/firmwareupdater_script.zip
 * Unzip, plug in the DAC and run the file "flash.bat".
 * Follow the instructions on the screen (you will need to unplug and replug the device a couple of times).